Elementary OS: 5.0 Juno

 As part of an October 2019 update, elementary OS started supporting Flatpak out of the box, thereby making it easier to install any of the wide array of Flatpak apps that are available.

 5.1 Hera

+Development of elementary OS 5.1 “Hera” began after the release of elementary OS 5.0 “Juno” and focused on refining the user experience, improving performance, and introducing new features.

+The development team started by addressing various bugs and stability issues present in the previous version.
+They put great emphasis on enhancing system performance and optimizing resource usage to ensure a smoother overall experience.
+One of the key goals of “Hera” was to make elementary OS even more responsive and efficient.

+In terms of visual improvements, the team refined the existing desktop environment, Pantheon, and its accompanying applications.
+The design language was further polished, resulting in a more polished and consistent look throughout the system.
+Several system icons and styles were updated, giving “Hera” a more refined appearance.

+The Files (formerly known as Nautilus) file manager received attention during development, with improvements in performance and a cleaner interface.
+Additionally, the team introduced a revamped Applications menu, making it easier to navigate and find installed software.

 6.0 Odin

 elementary OS 6.0, released on 10 August 2021 under the codename "Odin", builds upon 5.1 Hera by including new features like a dark style and the ability to change the accent color, Improved notification handling and a new Notification Center, Online accounts for things like IMAP and CalDAV for email and calendar respectively, Multi-touch Gestures for app switching and multiple desktops, an all new installer, a firmware updates app and more.

 6.1 Jólnir

 elementary 6.1, code name "Jólnir", was released on 20 December 2021.

 Change of ownership

 When 6.0 and 6.1 were released, the pay model wasn't bringing in enough revenue.
 After legal challenges between the two co-founders, Cassidy James Blaede decided to sell 100% of their shares to Danielle Foré.
 The CFO, Liz Kecso, also left the company while these issues were happening.